dmorse/pscf/doc/user-man/theory.rst

 In canonical ensemble, the value of the Lagrange multplier field :math:`\xi(\textbf{r})` is defined only to within a arbitrary spatially homogeneous constant.
-As a result, the chemical potentials and the macroscopic pressure :math:`P` is also undefined in this ensemble.
-PSCF resolves this ambiguity by requiring, as a matter of convention, that the spatial average of :math:`\xi` vanish, and outputs values for the pressure, chemical potentials, and :math:`\omega` fields that are all consistent with this convention.
+As a result, the chemical potentials and the macroscopic pressure :math:`P` are also undefined in this ensemble, unless an additional constraint is imposed.
+PSCF resolves this ambiguity by requiring, as a matter of convention, that the spatial average of :math:`\xi(\textbf{r})` vanish.
+In this ensemble, PSCF also outputs values for the pressure, chemical potentials, and :math:`\omega` fields that are all consistent with this convention for the average value of :math:`\xi`.
+Values for the Hemholtz free energy density of an incompressible liquid can, however, be shown to be independent of changes in the value of :math:`\xi` by a homogeneous constant, and are thus independent of this choice of convention.

-Using chemical potential values that are obtained as the output of a canonical calculation as inputs to a grand-canonical simulation will yield a solution that also obeys this convention.